Rare Steakhouse

 For guests whose primary interest is fish rather than fire, Boston's raw bar and seafood grill traditions run deep.
 Neptune Oyster, Ostra, and O Ya each represent different points on the spectrum between New England shellfish and Japanese-influenced seafood.
 Rare's lobster and oyster offerings give it a foot in that conversation, but the center of gravity is unmistakably the grill.

 Within Boston's broader premium dining scene, the contrast is instructive.
 Tasting-menu formats at venues like 311 Omakase or contemporary American programs at Asta operate on entirely different premises: long, sequenced menus built around chef-driven narratives.
 Rare is not competing in that space.
-It is competing with the leading casino and resort steakhouses in the country, a peer set that includes venues like CUT by Wolfgang Puck internationally and benchmarks like Peter Luger in the domestic American tradition.
+It is competing with the leading casino and resort steakhouses in the country, a comparable set that includes venues like CUT by Wolfgang Puck internationally and benchmarks like Peter Luger in the domestic American tradition.
 Against those comparators, a verified Kobe program run by the only registered Federation user in Massachusetts is a substantive differentiator.

 Italian-focused alternatives like Bar Mezzana and the broader range covered in our full Boston restaurants guide serve a different occasion entirely.
-Explore also Boston hotels, Boston bars, Boston wineries, and Boston experiences for a fuller picture of the city.

 Planning Your Visit